-The other thing you can do is tilt your knife to the side and drag it across the wood.
+The other thing you can do is tilt your knife to the side and drag it across the wood .
 Don't push the point in and just hold the knife loosely.
 When the blade hits the cut you will feel it click into the crack.
 Stop, and tilt your blade up.
 The blade should be exactly in the crack so that you can finish the cut.
 This is my preferred method.

-Picture A is the way that I thumb push about 90% of the time.
-The arrow shows the movement of the pushing thumb.
-Notice this push is continues it will push the blade out of the wood, possibly resulting in errant cuts.
+Picture B shows putting some upward push to the blade.
+If you look at the spoon handle in the picture you can see that the wood drops down.
+If this push is continues it will push the blade out of the wood, possibly resulting in errant cuts.
 This cut is best used when kolrosing concave surfaces.
 If you are incising uphill the blade can sometimes have a tendency to want to go too deep.
 By switching to this type of thumb push it can lift the blade back out of the spoon a bit and let you cut more easily.